-The Department of Economic Development has responsibility for employment law policy and for bringing forward new employment legislation.
+The Department for Enterprise has responsibility for employment law policy and for bringing forward new employment legislation.
 This section aims to provide information on Isle of Man employment law and best practice to both employers and workers.

 Do you have a problem at work?

 In most cases the Manx Industrial Relations Service (MIRS) should be your first port of call.

 Industrial Relations Officers who are independent of the Government perform the following roles:

 - providing advice to both employers and workers

 - providing individual and collective conciliation services

 - arranging voluntary arbitration and mediation services

 In any dispute relating to individual employment rights, either party may request an Industrial Relations Officer to promote a settlement of the dispute, either before or after a complaint is made to the Employment Tribunal.
 Please note, however, that discussions with the MIRS do not extend the statutory time limits for bringing any claim to the Tribunal.

 In addition, the Department for Enterprise’s Employment Services Inspectors enforce certain aspects of employment law.
 Inspectors can: